Districts of Redditch: Winyates

 The West and East areas are separated by Winyates Way, a continuation of Church Hill Way and Matchborough Way, which is largely a bus lane though access is available to Winyates Shopping Centre.
-Winyates West adjoins Arrow Valley Park, accessible by a footpath under Battens Drive.
+Winyates West adjoins Arrow Valley Country Park, accessible by a footpath under Battens Drive.

 Winyates is home to the Ipsley Alders Marsh Nature Reserve which is an SSSI.

-Politically, Winyates elects three councillors to Redditch Borough Council.

-Tenacres first school is located in Winyates East.
+Tenacres First School is located in Winyates East.
 Ipsley Middle School and Roman Way First School are located in Winyates West.

 Wirehill

-Wire Hill is a small estate which only contains houses.
+Wirehill is a small estate which only contains houses.
 It is located opposite what was once The Jolly Farmer pub in Woodrow, and lies on the same road as the Alexandra Hospital.
 It is only accessible by Nine Days Lane.
-The entrance to Wire Hill Woods, which is an area of special scientific interest (SSSI) can also be found here.
+The entrance to Wirehill Woods, which is an area of special scientific interest (SSSI) can also be found here.